-Counting down Christmas, mindfully
+Counting down Christmas, mindfully and intentionally

 For the last three years. a simple advent calendar has brought much joy to my family.
 It certainly brings the most joy to my 5-year-old daughter, but I look forward to it likely as much as she does.